 The Conclusions of the Working Group contain recommendations to parties to conflict, Member States, the United Nations system, donors and other relevant actors.
 In addition to the public Conclusions document, the recommendations are transmitted to the recipients in the form of letters.
 Messages to parties to conflict are issued in the form of a public statement by the Chair of the Working Group which is issued as a Security Council press release.

 The Secretary-General’s periodic reports, the Working Group’s Conclusions and public statements by the Chair can be accessed here.
 The Annual Report of the Working Group and other relevant documents are found here.

 In addition to the Secretary-General’s periodic reports, the Working Group regularly receives updates from the field through a Global Horizontal Note which is presented by UNICEF.
 Members of the Working Group also hear regular updates on current issues and activities relevant to children and armed conflict from the Special Representative of the Secretary-General on Children and Armed Conflict.

-The current Chair of the Working Group, for the period ending 31 December 2013, is Her Excellency Ms. Sylvie Lucas (Luxembourg).
-The Vice-Chair for 2013 is Argentina.
+The current Chair of the Working Group, for the period ending 31 December 2014, is Her Excellency Ms. Sylvie Lucas (Luxembourg).
+The Vice-Chair for 2014 is Nigeria.

 Formal meetings and informal consultations of the Working Group are announced in the Journal of the United Nations.